SOP - the data archiving

 Note:

-• Choose the path to and the name of the archived file (*.dgz extension) in the Target field .
-Take care not to overwrite the backed-up project.
+- Choose the path and the name of the archived file (*.dgz extension) in the Target field ⑤.
+Be careful not to overwrite an existing project backup.

-• A person with the Administrator rights on the computer (not in Clarity - typically a company IT worker or laboratory supervisor) must open the file manager while Clarity is off and enter the Clarity installation directory (C:\CLARITY by default).
+- A person with Administrator rights on the computer (not in Clarity - typically a company IT worker or laboratory supervisor) must open the file manager while Clarity is closed.

-It is recommended to backup any used *.dsk files and clarity.psw in the same manner as the configuration file.
+It is recommended to also backup any used *.dsk files and clarity.psw in the same manner as the configuration file.